Do you pay Stamp Duty on a new build?

 Stamp Duty for new build homes is similar to Stamp Duty for any home, whether it’s been built recently or not.
 Below we look at whether you’ll have to pay Stamp Duty if you’re purchasing a new build, how much you might have to pay, and whether the payment can be waived.

 Stamp Duty Land Tax is a tax paid on property or land bought in England and Northern Ireland.
 You’ll have to pay it if your purchase costs over a certain price.
-However, following the outbreak of the coronavirus pandemic, the government introduced a temporary Stamp Duty holiday to help boost the housing market.
+As of 23 September 2022, the government has introduced a change to stamp duty for both first time buyers and those moving house.
+The changes include 0% on the first £250,000.
+Previously this was 0% on the first £125k and 2% between £125,001 to £250,000.
+And for first time buyers you will pay no Stamp Duty up to £425,000.
+Previously this was set at £300,000.

 Stamp Duty rates

-From 1 April 2021, you’ll have to resume paying Stamp Duty on portions of the price of your home above £125,000.
-This means that you won’t be taxed on the first £125,000, but will have to pay Stamp Duty for anything beyond that price.
+From 23 September 2022, you’ll have to pay Stamp Duty on portions of the price of your home above £250,000.
+This means that you won’t be taxed on the first £250,000, but will have to pay Stamp Duty for anything beyond that price.

 |Property value||Stamp Duty rate|